swetanjal/IIITH-VPN/README.md

 # I. SETTING UP OPENVPN
 1. Open Terminal
 2. Go to home directory by typing the following command: cd /~
-3. Type the following commands and follow on-screen instructions: < br />
+3. Type the following commands and follow on-screen instructions:__
     a.                                                            < br />
     b.                                                            < br />
 # II.
 CONNECTING AND DISCONNECTING TO IIITH VPN